On Asymptotic Linear Convergence of Projected Gradient Descent for Constrained Least Squares: Local Convergence Analysis

 \section{Local Convergence Analysis}

-In this section, we present our local convergence analysis of projected gradient descent for constrained least squares.
+In this section, we present the key contribution of this work, namely, a local convergence analysis of projected gradient descent for constrained least squares.
+Specifically, \textbf{our goal} is to establish the following results: {\em(i)} a closed-form expression of the exact asymptotic rate of convergence, {\em(ii)} a bound on the number of iterations needed to reach a certain level of accuracy, and {\em(iii)} a region of convergence.
 Figure~\ref{fig:xz} illustrates the key idea in our analysis.
 In order to establish the local linear convergence of Algorithm~\ref{algo:PGD} to its fixed point $\bm x^*$, we require the Lipschitz-continuous differentiability of $\P_\C$ at $\bm x^*$ and at $\bm z^*_\eta = \bm x^* - \eta \bm A^\topnew ( \bm A \bm x^* - \bm b )$.
 These properties enables us to approximate each projected gradient descent update by a linear operator on the error vector (i.e., the difference between $\bm x^{(k)}$ and $\bm x^*$).
 Then, under the additional assumption that this linear operator is a contraction mapping and the initialization $\bm x^{(0)}$ is sufficiently close to $\bm x^*$, we show that the gradient step and the projection step remain inside the Lipschitz-continuous differentiability regions of $\bm x^*$ (i.e., $\B(\bm x^*,c_1(\bm x^*))$) and $\bm z^*_\eta$ (i.e., $\B(\bm z^*_\eta,c_1(\bm z^*_\eta))$, respectively).